Dunja Hayali: ZDF, 2007–present

 In April 2007, Hayali became the anchor of ZDF's daily news programme heute, including both the weekday heute – in Deutschland and the weekend editions.
-She co-anchored of the heute-journal, usually with chief anchor Steffen Seibert.
+She was also a co-anchor of the heute-journal, usually with chief anchor Steffen Seibert.

 Hayali has also been hosting the ZDF Morning Magazine since October 2007.
 In October 2010 she succeeded Patricia Schäfer as chief anchor of the second half of the programme, from 7 to 9 am.
 Her last appearance as co-host on heute-journal was on 21 September 2010.

 In summer 2015 and 2016, Hayali stood in for Maybrit Illner as host of the ZDF program ZDFdonnerstalk.
 The talk magazine was broadcast seven times in 2017 under the new title Dunja Hayali.
 From July 2018, it was broadcast once a month.
 In 2021, the show was discontinued.

 In 2023, Hayali re-joined the heute-journal, this time as anchor in rotation with Marietta Slomka, Christian Sievers and Anne Gellinek.

 Among other international leaders, Hayali has interviewed Chancellor Angela Merkel of Germany (2012), Chancellor Sebastian Kurz of Austria (2018) and former U.S. Secretary of State John Kerry (2021).
 In addition to her work for ZDF, she has also been a presenter at events such as the 2012 Berlin Conference on Renewable Energy, organised by the German Association of Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft).